This is a long over due

 The pre-even atmosphere was great, and you could tell there were many well trained runners who have been doing this for many years, but also LOTS of smiling faces of first timers who were supported by their friends and/or families by participating in the fun of a long run.

 Only complaint I have on myself is that I didn’t prepare for the full timeline of the run, and how much the weather would change.
 In the morning it was cold, so I bundled up with my sweats, thermal shirt, hat, and gloves.
-But after the first hour I wish I was running in shorts and begged for a way to ditch the gloves, as the combination of my body generating heat and the sun coming out to shine on everyone (as seen in the pictures) was becoming strong.
+But after the first hour I wish I were running in shorts and begged for a way to ditch the gloves, as the combination of my body generating heat and the sun coming out to shine on everyone (as seen in the pictures) was becoming strong.
 Good to have these experiences to gain knowledge for my 2016 race season.

 - Placed 123 out of 937 runners